|

 to the political upheaval against the Russians because it often describes

-in one way or the other the murder of a Swedish diplomat in 1739 ordered
+in one way or the other the murder of a Swedish diplomat in 1739 the rumor even goes by the Russian government.
+We can detect a Norwegian Folia quite similar

 to the Lampaanpolska and Sinclairsvisan in one of Edvard Grieg's arrangements of

-Norwegian Folksongs and even the rumour goes that in Iceland the Folia is known,
+Norwegian Folksongs and even the rumour goes that in Iceland the Folia is known

-take the study of Erik Bosgraaf and some sources at the Digitale Bibliotheek voor de Nederlandse Letteren (Digital Library of Dutch Literature)
+and secular songs set to the tune of the 'Folies d'Espagne' were published during the 18th century according to the study of Erik Bosgraaf and some sources at the Digitale Bibliotheek voor de Nederlandse Letteren (Digital Library of Dutch Literature.

-| THE FRAMEWORK OF THE LATER FOLIA | |
+THE FRAMEWORK OF THE LATER FOLIA | |

 the basic chord progression in the key of d minor, the key that's most often used for the later Folia: /DM___ /A7___ /DM___ /C___ /F___ /C___ /DM___ /A7___ / /DM___ /A7___ /DM___ /C___ /F___ /C___ /dm A7__/DM___ / | |

-| The framework twice with the melody added the second time.
+The framework twice with the melody added the second time.
 Duration: 1'16", 2kB. | |

-| The framework in the key of g minor | by Hudson, Vol I, p.
+The framework in the key of g minor | by Hudson, Vol I, p.
 XVIII |

 Richard Hudson (p. xvi, Vol 1) compares some